pponec/ujormKt/README.md

 # What remains to be done

 - building remote attribute models (via relationships) is not supported yet (including reading and writing values of POJO)
-- the domain object model should be generated according to the original POJO objects in feature
 - API cleaning
 - Serialize a `Criterion` object into `JSON` format and parsing the result back to the object.
-- Integration of model filters with the `Hibernate` ORM framework
+- Integration of model filters to the `JPA`/`Hibernate` framework
+- the domain object model should be generated according to the original POJO objects in feature

 ## Usage: